gokulramalingam2005/FindMaximum/README.md

 iii) To find the maximum marks without using builtin functions.
 ```
 Program to the maximum marks without using builtin functions.
-Developed by:KAVINRAJA D
+Developed by:gokul r
-RegisterNumber: 22007928
+RegisterNumber: 22009260
 def max_marks(marks):
     large=max(marks)
     return large